MicrosoftDocs/sdk-api/sdk-api-src/content/winsock2/ns-winsock2-fd_set.md

  - fd_set
 ---

-# fd_set structure

 ## -description

-The
-<b>fd_set</b> structure is used by various Windows Sockets functions and service providers, such as the
+The <b>fd_set</b> structure is used by various Windows Sockets functions and service providers, such as the
-<a href="/windows/desktop/api/winsock2/nf-winsock2-select">select</a> function, to place sockets into a "set" for various purposes, such as testing a given socket for readability using the <i>readfds</i> parameter of the
+<a href="/windows/win32/api/winsock2/nf-winsock2-select">select</a> function, to place sockets into a "set" for various purposes, such as testing a given socket for readability using the <i>readfds</i> parameter of the
 <b>select</b> function.

 ## -struct-fields